Worthy Wage Day

-Worthy Wage Day is a national day of action, held annually since 1987, as part of an ongoing grassroots campaign to raise public awareness of:
+Worthy Wage Day is a national day of action held annually on or around May 1st since 1992.
+It is designed to raise public awareness of:

 - The low wages earned by early childhood educators—teachers and staff that work in child care and pre-kindergarten programs;

 In addition to raising awareness, Worthy Wage Day calls on lawmakers, advocates and communities to commit to finding solutions to address the chronic underfunding of child care, pre-k and early childhood education programs.
-Research continues to tell us that the most important component of quality in early care and education is the quality and consistency of the caregiver/teacher.
-As long as early educators are paid low and poverty-level wages, we, as a nation, will never be able to ensure that our youngest children receive the highest quality early care and education.
+Research continues to tell us that the most important component of high quality child care and pre-K is the quality and consistency of the educator.
+As long as early childhood educators are paid poverty-level wages, the United States will never be able to ensure that our youngest children receive the highest-quality child care and pre-K.

 Check out our Worthy Wage Day blog series and lend your voice to the call for worthy wages.